vopikamm/DINO/docs/index.md

 ### Grid

 ### Horizontal discretization
-We compute **longitude at T-points** as

-where $j \in \left[ 1, J \right]$. \
-The prognostic variables are staggered on an Arakawa C-grid. $I$ and $J$ are chosen to span a domain of 50째 from eastern to western boundary and approximately 70째 (not exactly, due to the mercator projection in (2)) from equator to both northern and southern boundary.
-In the following we show an example of the resulting grid spacing along $y$ (e2t) and $x$ (e1t) in meters for $\Delta \lambda = 1.0$:

 DINO is solved on a sphere and discretized by a horizontally isotropic mercator grid.
 Therefore, the grid-spacing in latitudinal direction decreases towards the poles.
-The **longitude and latitude** is computed at  **T-points** as
+The **longitude at T-points** is computed as

 $$
 \begin{equation*}